firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 parallel metasimulations can then be run by writing a FireMarshal workload with a corresponding number of jobs.

-In metasimulation mode, the run farm configuration must be able to support the required number of metasimulations.
+In metasimulation mode, the run farm configuration must be able to support the required number of metasimulations (see :ref:`run-farm-config-in-config-runtime` for details).
 The ``num_metasims`` parameter on a run farm host specification defines how many metasimulations are allowed to run on a particular host.
 This corresponds with the ``num_fpgas`` parameter used in FPGA-accelerated simulation mode.
 However ``num_metasims`` does not correspond as tightly with any physical property of the host; it can be tuned depending on the complexity of your design and the compute/memory resources on a host.

 For example, in the case of the AWS EC2 run farm (``aws_ec2.yaml``), we define three instance types (``z1d.{3, 6, 12}xlarge``) by default that loosely correspond with ``f1.{2, 4, 16}xlarge`` instances, but instead have no FPGAs and run only metasims (of course, the ``f1.*`` instances could run metasims, but this would be wasteful):